FrancescaRuberto/PDFA-Project/README.md

 The analysis of age group distribution provides a comprehensive understanding of the population structure by categorization individuals into predefined age brackets.
 This segmentation is essential for identifying demographic trends, supporting targeted strategies, and aiding in resources allocation.

 Additionally, a detailed breakdown by year and gender allows for the identification of temportal trends and patterns.
 Scatter plots are employed to visually explore relationships and trends in the dataset.

+### Methodology
+Age Group Distribution Analysis:
+- The dataset was grouped by age groups (e.g. 0-14, 15-24, 25-34, etc.).
+- Total population counts were calculated for each gorup, further disaggregated by gender.
+- Stacked bar charts were generated to display the gender proportions within each age group.

+Detailed Breakdown by Year and Gender:
+- The population was further analyzed by year to observe trends in age and gender distribution over time.
+- Scatter plots were used to visualize changes, plotting population counts for each gender-age group-year combination.
+- Python libraries (Pandas, Matplotlib, Seaborn) facilitated the data aggregation and visualization.